-Buying running shoes recommends spending time buying the right pair rather than a lot more consulting your chiropractor, podiatrist and orthopaedic surgeon for sore feet.
+Buying running shoes recommends spending time purchasing the right pair rather than a lot more consulting your chiropractor, podiatrist and orthopaedic surgeon for sore feet.

 Does one size fit all when buying shoes?
-Nope, I'm afraid not; nor one brand.
+Nope, I am afraid not; nor one brand.

 Does one brand fit all when buying walking shoes?
 Unlikely.